Dr. Robert Fletcher Receives National Award

 Two new videos, “Intellectual/Developmental Disabilities and Trauma” and “Safety Without Seclusion and Restraint,” have been added to the web-based, video-enhanced trauma resource tool titled “Trauma Informed Care: Perspectives and Resources,” which was originally released in 2014.
 To learn more, click here.

-Check out what Rob’s been doing in:
+Check out what NADD’s CEO has been doing recently.
+Click here.

 Find Out All About the NADD Accreditation Program

 To read an article published in the NADD Bulletin about the NADD Accreditation and Certification Programs, click here.

 An important paper written by Georgetown University National Technical Assistance Center for Children’s Mental Health as a subcontractor to the National Association of State Mental Health Project Directors (NASMHPD) in consultation with NADD – “Learning Community Supports Interagency Planning for Youth with Co-occurring Intellectual/Developmental Disabilities and Mental Health Disorders” Click here for PDF

 NADD seeks articles for the NADD Bulletin.
 Click here.

 Sheraton on the Falls Niagara Falls, Ontario, Canada